twentybelow/docker-e2e-protractor/README.md

   - `utils/testenv` the location (full path) of the `testenv` file on your machine.
 This file can contain environment variables for your new container.
   - `USERNAME=teszt.ele` a single environment variable that is passed for the new container.
   - `$(PWD)` or `pwd` the root folder of your Protractor test project:
-    - For example the local folder where the [ULUWATU functional E2E tests](https://github.com/sequenceiq/uluwatu-e2e-protractor) project has been cloned from GitHub.
+    - For example the local folder where the your functional E2E test project has been cloned from GitHub.
     - The use of **PWD is optional**, you do not need to navigate to the Protractor test project root.
 If it is the case, you should add the full path of the root folder instead of the `$(PWD)`.
   - `e2e.conf.js --suite regression` in case of you defined [test suites](http://www.protractortest.org/#/page-objects#configuring-test-suites) in your Protractor configuration, you can add these here